nanobox-io/nanobox-guides/articles/php/wordpress/getting-started/existing-app.md

 # Starting with an Existing WordPress App

-**THIS CONTENT NEEDS TO BE UDPATED**
+Part of what makes Nanobox so useful is you don't have to have PHP, Apache, etc., installed on your local machine to run WordPress.
+This guide walks through creating a simple WordPress app from scratch with Nanobox.

-This guide will walk you through getting a WordPress app up and running on Nanobox.
-This guide was used in the creation of the [nanobox-wordpress](https://github.com/nanobox-quickstarts/nanobox-wordpress) app found under [nanobox-quickstarts](https://github.com/nanobox-quickstarts) on Github.
+The processed outlined in this guide was the same used to create the [nanobox-wordpress](https://github.com/nanobox-quickstarts/nanobox-wordpress) quickstart found under [nanobox-quickstarts](https://github.com/nanobox-quickstarts) on Github.

+*If you don't have an existing WordPress project, the [WordPress from Scratch guide](/php/wordpress/getting-started/from-scratch) is where you should start.*

-## Setup Your WordPress Project
+## Prepare Your Codebase
-If you don't already have a WordPress codebase, you can download and use a fresh one.
-Downloads are available through the [WordPress Downloads page](https://wordpress.org/download/) or from [WordPress' Github repo](https://github.com/wordpress/wordpress).
+There are a few modifications you need make to WordPress to allow your app to connect to your database and create secure sessions.

 ### Add a boxfile.yml
-In the root directory of your WordPress project, create a `boxfile.yml`.
-The [boxfile.yml](https://docs.nanobox.io/boxfile/) is a yaml config file used to specify the components and configuration need for you app.
-For WordPress, the boxfile should contain the following:
+The [boxfile.yml](https://docs.nanobox.io/boxfile/) tells Nanobox how to build and configure your environment.
+Create a `boxfile.yml` at the root of your project that contains the following:

-*For a detailed explanation of each of the WordPress boxfile.yml config settings, view the [WordPress boxfile.yml Explained guide](advanced/boxfile-explained/).*
+*For a detailed explanation of each of the WordPress boxfile.yml settings, view the [WordPress boxfile.yml Explained guide](advanced/boxfile-explained).*

 ```yaml
 code.build: